OUR UNIQUE CURRICULUM

 - cultivate & appreciate their physical nature

-- and develop an appreciation for their connection with the universe
+- and develop an appreciation for their connection with the world

 Early Childhood Education

-This is the Academy’s Italian immersion preschool for children aged 4 to 6 years.
+This is the Academy’s Italian immersion preschool for children aged 2.5 to 6 years.
 It is the only such program in Canada with official status and recognition from the Italian Government.
-Plans are in place for the Scuola to be licensed by the Ontario Ministry so as to allow enrollment for children as young 2.5 years old.
+The Scuola is also licensed by the Ontario Ministry of Education under the Childcare and Early Years Act.

 This is an CCMA accredited Montessori preschool that nurtures curiosity and independence.
 The Casa classroom is designed to stimulate the child’s cognitive, creative and social development.
-Casa will also be licensed by the Ontario Ministry for children aged 2.5 to 6 years old
+Casa is also licensed by the Ontario Ministry for children aged 2.5 to 6 years old.